 You can check out one or all of our six traveling pop-up displays.
 They’re easy to assemble and come in six different themes: “Heritage of Our Night Sky,” “Light Pollution and Wildlife,” “Artificial Light at Night and Human Health,” “Lighting and Energy Waste,” “Lighting and Safety,” and “Solutions.”
 We ship our ever-popular pop-up displays to you for free and only ask that you pay the return postage when shipping them back.

 You can use our brochures to help spread the word about light pollution.
-We have an IDA general brochure, and four topic-specific brochures, that you can use to help spread the word about light pollution.
-Our IDA general brochure provides an overview of the effects of light pollution and offers suggestions and solutions.
+We have an DarkSky general brochure, and four topic-specific brochures, that you can use to help spread the word about light pollution.
+Our DarkSky general brochure provides an overview of the effects of light pollution and offers suggestions and solutions.
 Our other brochures address the more specific impacts of light pollution, including wildlife, safety and security, energy waste, and light at night and human health.

 We can either send you the printed brochures or you can use the high-resolution PDF to print them yourself.

-IDA’s “Losing the Dark” is a free informative six-minute introduction to light pollution that can either be streamed online or downloaded onto your computer.
+DarkSky’s “Losing the Dark” is a free informative six-minute introduction to light pollution that can either be streamed online or downloaded onto your computer.